Gold: Extraction and refining

 After initial production, gold is often subsequently refined industrially by the Wohlwill process which is based on electrolysis or by the Miller process, that is chlorination in the melt.
 The Wohlwill process results in higher purity, but is more complex and is only applied in small-scale installations.
 Other methods of assaying and purifying smaller amounts of gold include parting and inquartation as well as cupellation, or refining methods based on the dissolution of gold in aqua regia.

+Recycling

+In 1997, recycled gold accounted for approximately 20% of the 2700 tons of gold supplied to the market.
+Jewelry companies such as Generation Collection and computer companies including Dell conduct recycling.

 As of 2020, the amount of carbon dioxide CO2 produced in mining a kilogram of gold is 16 tonnes, while recycling a kilogram of gold produces 53 kilograms of CO2 equivalent.
 Approximately 30 percent of the global gold supply is recycled and not mined as of 2020.

-Corporations are starting to adopt gold recycling including jewelry companies such as Generation Collection and computer companies including Dell.

 Consumption

 The consumption of gold produced in the world is about 50% in jewelry, 40% in investments, and 10% in industry.

 According to the World Gold Council, China was the world's largest single consumer of gold in 2013, overtaking India.